 In an inpatient treatment program the individual resides at the rehab facility for a specific number of days.
 During this period, which can range from 30 days to six months, the individual participates in ongoing individual and group therapy, 12 step or non-12 step meetings, discussions and presentations, family group, and various adjunct therapies, such as art and music therapy, yoga, exercise, and meditation.

-Kinkaid Private Care will connect you to a qualified and trained in home detox nurse who will provide supervised detox and withdrawal services, as well as holistic therapies, within the privacy of your home.
-For more information about private alcohol detox at home, please call Kinkaid Private Care today at (877) 388-6373.
+Kinkaid Private Nursing Care will connect you to a qualified and trained in home detox nurse who will provide supervised detox and withdrawal services, as well as holistic therapies, within the privacy of your home.
+For more information about private alcohol detox at home, please call Kinkaid Private Nursing Care today at (877) 388-6373.